Delta Air Lines

 Comments

 Our preferred seats would be the ones along the side of the fuselage.
-The odd number seats would have the best window view, and slightly more private feel as it is farthest from the aisle.
-The even number seats have better storage arrangement, utilizing the space in front of the side table for their in-flight personal belongings.
+The odd numbered seats would have the best window view, and a slightly more private feel as it is farthest from the aisle.
+The even numbered seats have better storage arrangement, utilizing the space in front of the side table for their in-flight personal belongings.

 Each of these new BusinessElite seats are equipped with AVOD (Audio Video On Demand) in-flight entertainment system, as well as 110V universal power outlet.

 As for the Economy Class cabin, it appears that Delta squeezed in an extra row in the rear cabin by slightly reducing the pitch for the seats along the side of the fuselage.
-We are currently unable to determine whether the middle of the rear cabin also have this reduced pitch.
-The forward coach cabin is probably a better choice for this and many other reasons.
+The forward coach cabin is probably a better choice for this reason.

 Power port availability is inconsistent as Delta is retrofitting its fleet.
 Your best bet is to sit as far forward as possible in the coach cabin for better chance of a working powerport.